OfficeDev/office-js-docs-pr/docs/develop/debug-office-add-ins-in-visual-studio.md

 2. Press F12 to open the Edge debugging tool.

 3. After the tool is open, launch the add-in.
-For example, in the toolbar at the top of a message, select the **More apps** button and then select your add-in from the callout that opens.
+For example, in the toolbar at the top of a message, select the **More apps** button, and then select your add-in from the callout that opens.

    ![Screenshot showing the More apps button and the callout that it opens with the add-in's name and icon visible along with other app icons.](../images/outlook-more-apps-button.png)